 Q.: Hi Birkir, would you like to introduce yourself?

 Birkir: I am Godo’s marketing manager.
 Although most of our staff come from the hospitality industry I come from a slightly different background.
-I am the traveller, the guest.
-I was on the other side of the market, as I was travelling for years and freelancing for various ad companies.
+I am the traveler, the guest.
+I was on the other side of the market, as I was traveling for years and freelancing for various ad companies.
 I worked in a wide variety of positions, design, marketing, programming, producing ad campaigns, but mostly digital marketing for global companies.
-While these jobs were connected to travel and hospitality companies, my main experience is being the end-to-end user.
+While these jobs were connected to travel and hospitality companies, my main experience is being an end-to-end user.
 That is partially why I am at Godo now, I noticed a lot of opportunities for improvement in hospitality.
 With our technology, I am certain we can make a positive change.